-If the share price is less than the intrinsic value of the share then the share is said to an undervalued share.
+If the share price is less than the intrinsic value of the share then the share is an undervalued share.
 An undervalued share is also known as a ‘value share’ or a ‘value stock’.
 The value investors prefer undervalued shares as they believe that the share will correct its value and share price will rise in the future.

 15. Overvalued Stocks